-Beyond your wildest imagination, across oceans, and beyond borders, you can find concoctions of the wildest ingredients and earthly substances blended together to create something new.
-From around the world, here are 15 of the strangest beverages in existence that may leave you screaming for more – or never again!
+Beyond your wildest imagination, across oceans, and beyond borders, you can find concoctions of the craziest ingredients and earthly substances blended together to create something new.
+From around the world, here are 15 of the weirdest beverages in existence that may leave you screaming for more – or never again!

 1. Gau Jal (Cow Urine Soda): This carbonated beverage is as simple as it sounds – a soft drink made from cow urine.
 This drink was created by Rashtriya Swayamsevak Sangh, a sect of Hindu paramilitary nationalists that wanted to reestablish the most popular carbonated beverage from American Coca-Cola to Gau Jal

 2. Ayahuasca: This beverage goes by several different names but has one common purpose – spiritual medicine.
 Ayahuasca is a hallucinogenic drink used as a healing agent and a natural pain killer for indigenous tribes in the Amazon.

 3. Salmon-Flavored vodka: Uniquely Alaskan, this fish-flavored vodka was created by Alaskan Distillery back in 2010.
 Creating the beverage requires an unconventional process; the salmon is first smoked, skinned, and ground before it is placed into a large vat and mixed with concentrated ethanol.
 The result is a stewy brew that is later refined and distilled to produce Salmon-flavored vodka.

 4. Ranch Dressing Soda: Lester’s Fixins soda from the United States is known for creating many unconventional flavors for its list of beverages, including its ranch dressing soda.
 The soda comes from the company founder’s obsession with ranch, but consumers have not been so obsessed with the drink itself; it is said to have a peculiar aftertaste combined with strange ranch aromas.